It was another exciting weekend on both major Golf Tours from around the world.

 And the other event on the European Tour is Maderira Islands Open BPI – Portugal that is played at Porto Santo Golfe, Madeira, Portugal, all the players that aren’t in the Volvo World Match Play Championship will more than like play in this event and it is also a Challenge Tour event.
 It gives the Challenge Tour players a chance to play on the European Tour.
 With only a small purse on offer of €700,000 it may not attract the best players from the European Tour but the Challenge Tour players will jump at the chance to play for that purse because it is the largest on the Challenge Tour all year.
 And it could be a chance for a Challenge Tour player to jump straight on the European Tour with a win.
 James Morrison (England) is the defending champion.
 It starts on Thursday 19th May as well and I will report back who won on both tournaments next week.

-the Background hitting his tee shot in the playoff to the 17th green
+K. J. Choi (South Korea) with the Players Championship Trophy and in the Background hitting his tee shot in the playoff to the 17th green |

 Now to the USPGA Tour and the FedEx Cup and this week it was the PLAYERS Championship and it is the wealthiest event on the USPGA Tour and it was played at the famous TPC Sawgrass, Ponte Vedra Beach, Florida.
 And K. J. Choi (South Korea) scored rounds of 70-2, 68-4, 67-5 and a final round of 70-2 for a 72 hole total of 275-13.
 But he was joined on that score by David Toms (USA) who scored rounds of 66-6, 68-4, 71-1 and a final round of 70-2 for a 72 hole total of 275-13 also.
 With 3holes to play David Toms (USA) had a 1shot lead over K. J. Choi (South Korea).
 David Toms (USA) was -13 and K. J. Choi (South Korea) was -12.
 But on the Par 5, 16th hole on the TPC Stadium course at Sawgrass K. J. Choi (South Korea) laid up, but David Toms (USA) went for it with his Rescue Wood and his ball just came up short in the water.
 He took his penalty drop and played his 4th shot to within 30feet of the cup.
 K. J. Choi (South Korea) had a very difficult chip shot for his 3rd shot.
 He had to keep it under a tree, and he hit a fine bump and run to within 10feet.
 David Toms (USA) 2putted for his bogey to fall back to -12 that meant K. J. Choi (South Korea) if he could make his short birdie putt would have a 1shot lead.
 But he just missed it to the right.